Life

 The Attitude of Jonah

 South Africa started on a new journey 26 years ago.
 A new democracy.
 New hope for a better future.
 And for some time, it did go well.
-As some South African economist once said: “It should go well if the handbrake of sanctions against us is released.”
-But then the State got captured, and our economy went south.
+As a South African economist once said: “It should go well if the handbrake of sanctions against us is released.”
+However, the state was then captured, and our economy went into decline.
 The perpetrators are still flaunting their loot and their freedom.
-Moody’s bestowed on us a junk status under the leadership of a new president.
+Moody’s bestowed a junk status on us under the leadership of a new president.

 We are angry because we live with first-world expectations in a third-world country.
 We are angry because criminals can steal and get away with it.
-We are angry because the poor are poorer, the middle-class take the strain while the rich get richer.
+We are angry because the poor are poorer, the middle class takes the strain, while the rich get richer.

 We have an attitude.
 An angry attitude.